 - Classic Rotary Cheese Grater-NSF Restaurant Certified on Amazon

-Once your pasta has finished cooking, your boiling water will look slightly cloudy.
+Why reserve pasta water? - Once your pasta has finished cooking, the boiling water will look slightly cloudy.
 This pasta water contains starches that have been released from the pasta while it cooks.
+Adding this reserved pasta water to your alfredo sauce later will make it rich, thick, and creamy, but not heavy.

 Alfredo sauce generally does not keep well as a leftover.
-Cream based sauces do not freeze well, and alfredo sauce in particular does not reheat well.
+Cream based sauces do not freeze well and alfredo sauce in particular does not reheat well.

-Why does this happen?
-In short, the emulsion breaks.
+When reheated, the sauce separates - one part is gloppy/cheesy and the other part is pure butter.
+This happens because the emulsion breaks.
 An emulsion is formed between the liquids and the fats during the cooking process.
-That emulsion breaks when reheated in a microwave or stove top.
+That emulsion breaks when heat is applied in the microwave or on the stovetop.

-๐ Recipe
+📖 Recipe

 Salmon Alfredo